Generalized Quantifiers on Dependent Types: A System for Anaphora: Main features of the system

-As an element of the denotation of a quantifier phrase like \textit{every man} or \textit{some woman} is homogeneous containing only men or women, we do not need to consider notions such as "live on" and "witness set" (for comparison, see \cite{BC}).
+\textit{Every man} denotes a singleton set whose only element is the entire set of men (given in the context); \textit{some woman} denotes the set of all non-empty subsets of the set of women.
+As an element of the denotation of a quantifier phrase \textit{every man} or \textit{some woman} is homogeneous (containing men or women only), we do not need to consider notions such as `witness set'.
+As a consequence of our many-typed analysis, predicates are also defined polymorphically.
+If we have a predicate $P$ defined in a context $\Gamma$

-The definitions of quantifiers, quantifier phrases and predicates are introduced and generalized to dependent types in Sections 4.4, 4.5 (syntax) and 5.3, 5.4 (semantics).
+then, for any interpretation of the context $\|\Gamma\|$, the predicate is interpreted as a subset of its parameter space, i.e. $\|P\|\subseteq \|\Gamma\|$.